m-joon-ixix/blog-grape/README.md

-# README
+# Multi-user Blog

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+* for practicing Rails Grape API

+This is a multi-user blog that was made by Minjoon Choi, in order to practice Ruby on Rails, Grape API.

+The blog supports the following functions, currently only in API request and response.
+* A user can login.
+* A user can post, and leave comments on others' posts.
+* A post can be designated to be in a category.
+* A user can add a new category.

+Project Specification:

-* Ruby version
+* Ruby version: 2.4.9

-* System dependencies

-* Configuration
+* Rails version: 5.1.7

-* Database creation

-* Database initialization
+* Configuration: TBD

+* Database: mySQL, InnoDB engine, encoding UTF-8

-* How to run the test suite
+* How to run the test suite: TBD

-* Services (job queues, cache servers, search engines, etc.)
+* Services (job queues, cache servers, search engines, etc.): TBD

-* Deployment instructions
+* Deployment instructions: TBD

-* ...